 In this article, I'll introduce how to resize Windows 2003 partition with Windows server partitioning software.

-How to resize partition on Windows 2003 without reinstalling?
+How to resize Windows 2003 partition without data loss?

-Step 4: Right-click C drive and select "Resize", in the pop-up window, drag the right border rightwards to hold the Unallocated space.
+Step 2: Right-click C drive and select "Resize/Move Volume" again, in the pop-up window, drag the right border rightwards to hold the Unallocated space.

 Click OK, in the main window, you'll find that system C drive has been extended to 30.02GB.
 Click Apply on top left to execute.
 (All operations before Apply work in virtual mode and you can cancel or redo any step.)

 In conclusion, you just need to drag and drop on the disk map to shrink an existing data partition to get some free Unallocated space, and then extend system C: drive without doing anything else.